 “A well-designed CMMS already gives maintenance professionals a significant advantage in terms of improving their operations to save on corrective maintenance, labor costs, and to increase machine longevity,” Lachance said.
 “And when ‘meter reading’ or smart assets are directly tied to CMMS, preventive maintenance can rise to a whole new level with predictive maintenance.
 With this linkage in place, CMMS can provide instant access to live data from equipment, building systems and production lines.”

 For example, CMMS can create a PM calendar alert to generate a work order for routine maintenance on an Air Handling Unit (AHU) every four weeks, as recommended by the manufacturer.
 But suppose that same maintenance protocol could be followed once every 500 operating hours, rather than every four weeks.
+Read more or scroll below for the rest of the story.

 Unless the AHU is running 24/7, those 500 hours of usage could stretch well beyond four weeks.
 When the CMMS receives meter readings directly from the AHU, it tracks the hours run and does not produce a work order until the unit actually nears 500 hours in operation.
 This marriage between smart machine data and the CMMS results in savings on parts and labor costs because it helps eliminate excess maintenance labor and parts spent on the AHU.